-Let it be remembered that the history of the Democratic Party is the history of a free America.
-It is the history of an America that has given refuge to the oppressed, an opportunity to the common man, and a chance for plain people to become great people.
+This great state of Minnesota has had a Progressive Liberal tradition whichput real meaning into the principles of American Democracy.
+Today we march ahead under one banner taking our spiritual strength not only from our great leaders of the past but in a firm conviction of our ability to cope with the future.
+Let it be remembered that the history of the Democratic party nationally, and the history of the Farmer-Labor Party in Minnesota is a record of free America.
+It is the history of an America that has given refuge to the oppressed, an opportunity to the Common man, and a chance for plain people to become great people.